awortmann/awortmann.github.io/_pages/theses.md

 - Can be found in the examination regulations of your study program
 - According to the examination regulations (PO)
-- Only professors of the faculty (or staff members who have a special authorization) are allowed to hand out a thesis topic, i.e. to be the examiner
+- Only professors of the faculty (or staff members who have special authorization) are allowed to hand out a thesis topic, i.e. to be the examiner

 # Topic search

 ## When to start?
-- 3-6 months prior to the planned starting date
+- 3-6 months before the planned starting date

 ## How to search?

 - Look for topics at the institute web pages
 - Contact institutes or departments via e-mail
-- Please do not sent mails to all members of an institute or department!
+- Please do not send emails to all members of an institute or department!
 - Ask several (not all!) departments in parallel for a topic
   - asking only your favorite department may delay your studies in case it does not work out
 - Often on-demand topics possible